puzzleshark/rxiter/README.md

     yield c**2
 ```

-Now if we want to have multiple listeners, that is where the `async_share_dec` comes into the picture.
+Now if we want to have multiple listeners, that is where the `share` comes into the picture.
 We can do

 ```
 @share